 The South Coast Bushwalking Club Inc was registered on 23 July, 1996.
 It was started by a group of 10-12 walkers who had been walking regularly with Illawarra Ramblers doing more challenging off track walks involving map and compass navigation.
 It was felt there was a need for a Club with the ethos of providing walks of moderate to harder difficulty.

-Inaugural club members were John Steel (the first President), Penny (Ackery) Steel (first Secretary), Trikki Young (Walks Coordinator), John Clare and his daughters, Kay Coad and Cas Wakefield, Jan and Snow Thoroughgood, Nuri Chovat, Carole (Baldwin) Alcock, Kay Rogers, Barry Thomas and Bernard Davis.
+Inaugural club members were John Steel (the first President), Penny Ackery (first Secretary), Trikki Young (Walks Coordinator), John Clare and his daughters, Kay Coad and Cas Wakefield, Jan and Snow Thoroughgood, Nuri Chovat, Carole (Baldwin) Alcock, Kay Rogers, Barry Thomas and Bernard Davis.

 Over time the number of members has grown to 80 to 90 for most years.
 Original club members still with SCBW are Kay Rogers and Carole Alcock.

-SCBW Presidents have been: John Steel, Alan Smith, Peter Cochrane, Peter French, Penny Steel, Kay Rogers, Graham Wright, Lee Cordner, Ted Booth and Paul Battman.
-Robyn Smith, who was the Secretary, started the Bush Telegraph in 2001.
+Past SCBW Presidents are: John Steel, Alan Smith, Peter Cochrane, Peter French, Penny Ackery, Kay Rogers, Graham Wright, Lee Cordner, Ted Booth, Paul Battman, Melissa Ardern and Trish Law.
+In 2001 Robyn Smith, who was the Secretary at that time, started the Bush Telegraph, now known as the SCBW Newsletter.

 John Murray (pictured) presents "70 years of Bush Walking" in September 2018.

 John's personal motto is Solvitur Ambulando: The answer lies in walking.